Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Fits of the spectra

-In Fig.~\ref{Spectrum:5020GeV}, we present the transverse momentum spectra of all charged pions ($\pi^+ + \pi^-$) for different centrality bins for Pb-Pb collisions at $\sqrt{s_{NN}}=$~2.76~TeV from the ALICE~\cite{ALICE-2.76-2016} collaboration.
-The fits with the Tsallis distribution function have been shown for three different $p_{\rm T}$ ranges, where the left, middle, and the right panels in the figure correspond to $p_{\rm T}$ ranges up to 2~GeV/$c$, 10~GeV/$c$ and 20~GeV/$c$, respectively.
-The lower part of the figures give the ratio of the data to the fitted values.
-These ratios show that the fitting is in very good agreement with the data for peripheral events, whereas some deviations have been observed for central collisions and at large $p_{\rm T}$.
+In Fig.~\ref{Spectrum:2760GeV}, we present the transverse momentum spectra of all charged pions ($\pi^+ + \pi^-$) for different centrality bins for Pb-Pb collisions at $\sqrt{s_{NN}}=$~2.76~TeV from the ALICE~\cite{ALICE-2.76-2016} collaboration.
+The fits with the Tsallis distribution function have been shown for three different $p_{\rm T}$ ranges, where the left, middle, and the right plots in the figure correspond to $p_{\rm T}$ ranges up to 2~GeV/$c$, 5~GeV/$c$ and 20~GeV/$c$, respectively.
+The lower parts of the plots give the ratio of the data to the fitted values.
+These ratios show that the fitting is in good agreement with the data for peripheral events, whereas some deviations have been observed for central collisions and at large $p_{\rm T}$.
 Furthermore, it is observed that the fit parameters vary according to the fitting ranges in $p_{\rm T}$.
+In addition, we have fitted the low-$p_{\rm T}$ region of these spectra by fixing the parameter $q=1$ which gives the standard BG distribution, (Eq.~\ref{eq-BG}).
+We observed that, fixing the parameter $q$ to unity does not provide a reasonable fit even at low-$p_{\rm T}$ region $i.e.$ transverse momentum spectrum cannot be explained by exponential function only.
+Different studies present that at low-$p_{\rm T}$ region the spectra are modified by resonance productions~\cite{Aleksas resonance}, which is not considered here in the Tsallis fitting.

+The transverse momentum spectra of identified charged pions, kaons and protons at different collision energies and centralities are fitted using the Tsallis distribution.
+The fitting of the $p_{\rm T}$ spectra of ${\rm K^+ + K^-}$ and ${\rm p +\bar{p} }$ along with $\pi^+ + \pi^-$ for Pb-Pb collisions at $\sqrt{s_{NN}}=$~2.76~TeV~\cite{ALICE-2.76-2016} are shown in Fig.~\ref{Fig:Pi-K-p_spectra_2.76} .
+The fits of the data are performed for $p_{\rm T}$ ranges up to 10~GeV/$c$ for the most central (0--5\%) and peripheral (70--80\%) collisions as presented by the solid and open markers, respectively.
+The quality of the fits is presented by the ratio of data to fit values at the lower part of the figure.
+In general, we observe that the data for peripheral collisions are fitted better compared to those of the central collisions.
+Moreover, the fits are considerably better for pions, then kaons and finally for protons.
+The fits diverge gradually from the data with increasing particle masses and centrality at large $p_{\rm T}$ ranges.